starfriend10/EMBRACE/README.md

 The checklist includes "project overview" and eight sections that follow a typical flowchart of ML model development:
 * Project overview helps to record the general information of your ongoing or finished study.
 You can also use it to track potential problems during your research.
-* Section 1 is a quick self-check table that summarizes major, quantitative indicators.
+* Section 1 includes reporting study objectives and feasibility assessment, aiding researchers in evaluating their available resources more effectively.
-* Section 2 is a more detailed, step-by-step checklist for ordinary supervised machine learning (ML) model development.
+* Section 2 covers reporting on data sources, including types, ethics, as well as details regarding the number and quality of data points.
-* Section 3
+* Section 3 outlines reporting on data cleaning, enrichment, feature engineering, data splitting, and final data descriptions.
-* Section 4
+* Section 4 focuses on reporting the supervised learning methods chosen and the overall modeling framework.
-* Section 5
+* Section 5 highlights key aspects of model evaluation and hyperparameter optimization (HPO).
-* Section 6
+* Section 6 emphasizes the need for a deeper understanding and reporting of model interpretability, explainability, and causality.
-* Section 7
+* Section 7 focuses verifying data leakage management.
-* Section 8
+* Section 8 encourages the sharing of data and code when possible.

 ### Prerequisites